-- 1.8 At the end of the initial accreditation event, the Education Lead for the IBMS panel will provide verbal feedback and indicate the outcome of the visit. - 1.9 The minutes produced by the education provider for the event should be checked internally, then sent to education@ibms.org within 2 weeks of the event for all IBMS panel members to approve. - 1.10 The IBMS Education Lead will confirm the final wording of the minutes and outcome of the initial accreditation event with the IBMS panel members.
-The final report will then be emailed to the programme team, including the formal outcome of the event and wording of any conditions, recommendations and commendations, as appropriate.
-The date required for completion of actions by the programme team will be provided in the final report will be signed off by the IBMS accreditation panel and the education provider.
+- 1.8 At the end of the initial accreditation event, the Education Lead for the IBMS panel will provide verbal feedback and indicate the formal outcome of the visit. - 1.9 The minutes produced by the education provider for the event should be checked internally, then sent to education@ibms.org within two weeks of the event . - 1.10 The IBMS Education Lead will confirm the final wording of the minutes and outcome of the initial accreditation event with the IBMS panel members.
+The agreed minutes will then be emailed to the education provider, including the formal outcome of the event and wording of any conditions, recommendations and commendations, as appropriate.
+The date required for completion of actions by the programme team will be suggested during the accreditation visit and agreed in the final minutes.